-A revised plan, to be released any day, is not expected to be materially different from the original plan.
+The revised plan, released February 23, although shorter, does thankfully remove most of the directives in the plan to implement its new vision by-right, but otherwise is not materially different from the original plan.
 Unless residents of Warrenton and Fauquier County voice their concerns directly to Town Council, nothing will change.

-Bets the future on residential growth by turning one of the town’s few remaining industrial plots over to homebuilders, forgoing high-paying jobs brought by industry.
+The plan bets the future on residential growth by turning the town’s few remaining undeveloped industrial plots over to mainly homebuilders, instead of reserving that land for jobs brought by light industry.
 Without revenue from business and industry, higher taxes will make up the difference.
 And that’s just for starters.

 The comp plan, as proposed, will be a costly enterprise for Warrenton and Fauquier taxpayers:

-Warrenton taxpayers will foot the bill for costly water projects, and even the drought reserve may be threatened because there isn’t enough water to support a housing boom.
+· Warrenton taxpayers will help foot the bill for costly water and sewer projects, even raising the dam on the reservoir because there isn’t enough water to support a housing boom.

-Residents will also pay for the controversial Timber Fence Parkway, knifing through two neighborhoods and skirting Rady Park, and the unneeded Southern Parkway.
-Quiet neighborhoods will become through streets choked with cars, eroding our quality of life.
+· Residents of Warrenton and Fauquier will help pay for the controversial Timber Fence Parkway, knifing through two neighborhoods and skirting Rady Park, and the unneeded Southern Bypass.
+New Warrenton-funded road connections between quiet neighborhoods will create through streets with through-traffic, eroding our quality of life.

 Please write or call your town council member today and say that Warrenton deserves a comp plan that works for all of us, not just developers.
-A council vote on the plan could be next month.
-Please visit citizensforfauquier.org for the latest information.
+Reduce the building heights and curb the growth rate.
+Go to Save Warrenton on this site for council contact information.
+A public hearing may be scheduled for March 9 and April 13.
+Check back for the latest information.